wso2-attic/cloudformation-apim/README.md

 1. Open a terminal window.

-2. Go to <cloudformation-apim>/default-with-analytics directory in your file system.
+2. Go to default-with-analytics directory in your file system.

 3. Create a WSO2 API Manager AMI by executing the create-AMI.sh script, as follows: